sumankumari29/Spotify-Clone/README.md

 4. **Volume Control:**

-   Adjust the volume using the on-screen controls.
+   Adjust the volume using the on-screen controls here.

 5. **Responsive Design:**